Long Term Parking

 "Long Term Parking" is the 64th episode of the HBO original series The Sopranos and the 12th of the show's fifth season.
 Written by Terence Winter and directed by Tim Van Patten, it originally aired on May 23, 2004.

+This episode was the most watched program on U.S. cable television on the original week of broadcast.
+Critical reception was positive, regarding the plot depth and acting of Michael Imperioli and Drea de Matteo.